Luisa Porritt: Political career

+Camden Council

 Porritt joined the Liberal Democrats a few days after the UK voted to leave the European Union in 2016.
 She became a Liberal Democrat councillor for the London Borough of Camden in 2018.
 She gained a seat for the marginal council ward of Belsize from the Conservative incumbent by nine votes, following a recount.
-She became leader of the small Liberal Democrat group of 3 on Camden council on 7 September 2020.
+She became leader the Liberal Democrat group on Camden Council on 7 September 2020.

+Porritt stood down as a Camden councillor at the 2022 Camden London Borough Council election.

+She later explained as part of a speech to her party's annual conference that one of the reasons she had been forced to leave Camden was due to the area's high house prices.

+European Parliament

 In the 2019 European Parliament election, she was third on the Liberal Democrat list for the London constituency.
 The Liberal Democrats won 27% of the vote, winning three seats, so Porritt was elected as a Member of the European Parliament.
 She was appointed deputy leader of the Liberal Democrat group in the European Parliament.
 During her time as an MEP, Porritt brought resolutions calling on Iran to release Nazanin Zaghari-Ratcliffe.

+London mayoral candidate

-Porritt was reported to be “seriously considering” putting her name forward to be the Liberal Democrat candidate in the 2021 London mayoral election after Siobhan Benita withdrew from the race following its postponement from the original May 2020 date.
-She won the selection against the option to reopen nominations on 13 October 2020 after the other shortlisted candidate, Geeta Sidhu-Robb, was suspended from the Liberal Democrats following antisemitism.
+Porritt was reported to be "seriously considering" putting her name forward to be the Liberal Democrat candidate in the 2021 London mayoral election after Siobhan Benita withdrew from the race following its postponement from the original May 2020 date.
+She won the selection against the option to reopen nominations on 13 October 2020 after the only other shortlisted candidate, Geeta Sidhu-Robb, was suspended from the Liberal Democrats following antisemitism.

 Porritt called for empty offices to be turned into affordable housing, and reform of stop and search.
 She has been critical of the government's handling of coronavirus, calling for a circuit breaker lockdown when London was put into Tier 2 restrictions in October 2020, and Sadiq Khan's negotiations on the future of Transport For London.

-Porritt placed fourth in the election, failing to achieve 5% of the vote and therefore losing her deposit.
-Porritt came third in her own council ward Belsize on 209 votes to Labour's Sadiq Khan's 986 and the Conservatives' 477.

-In August 2021, Porritt abstained on a vote on the controversial Haverstock Hill cycle lane in her own ward, which was ultimately supported by the council.

-Porritt stood down as a Camden councillor at the 2022 Camden London Borough Council election, citing work commitments.

-Personal life

-Porritt is of Jewish, Spanish, Turkish, Egyptian and Austro-Hungarian descent.
+Parliamentary aspirations

+Porritt ran to become the Liberal Democrat candidate for the parliamentary constituency of Sutton and Cheam for the 2024 general election.
+However, she did not win the selection, losing to Luke Taylor, who went on to win the seat.
+Porritt did not seek selection for the seat of Hampstead and Highgate in the wake of an arrest warrant being issued for sitting MP Tulip Siddiq.